Lightning-AI/pytorch-lightning/docs/source/benchmarking/performance.rst

 Sharded DDP can work across all DDP variants by adding the additional ``--plugins ddp_sharded`` flag.

-Refer to the :ref:`distributed computing guide for more details <../advanced/multi_gpu>`.
+Refer to the :doc:`distributed computing guide for more details <../advanced/multi_gpu>`.

 Sequential Model Parallelism with Checkpointing